AsharDweedar/theory/browser.md

 - **What devtools do you use in the browser; what do you do with them?**

   console, network, … etc(the default ones not the installed)

+- **What is the “same-origin policy”?**

+  a web browser permits scripts contained in a first web page to access data in a second web page, but only if both web pages have the same origin